MicroFocus/lrc-jk-plugin/README.md

 > **Notes:**
 > - If build / job is aborted or cancelled, the plugin will not try to collect results.
-> - If you don't need PDF report, define a boolean or string parameter (LRC_SKIP_PDF_REPORT: true) in job.
+> - If you don't need PDF report, define a boolean or string parameter (LRC_SKIP_PDF_REPORT: true) in job to skip it.

 ### Trending
 If post-build action **Generate LoadRunner Cloud Trending** is configured, a menu named as "LoadRunner Cloud Trending" will be displayed.
 You can view the trending report by clicking the menu.